Cart 0

 Collect your candle scraps.
 Leftover beeswax doesn’t belong in the trash.
 Beeswax is biodegradable and can be recycled infinitely.
 You could warm the wax with your hands and sculpt this into a bird-shaped offering for Earth.
 You could use the wax for homemade salve or soap.
 Or you could send your beeswax to The Beeswax Exchange and get recycled candles in return.

-Our collection is rooted in traditional candle forms which provide functional candlelight for specific purposes.
-To assist in finding the best candle for your candlelit occasion, we’ve grouped our collection in two: quick-burn and long-burn.
+Our collection is rooted in traditional forms which provide functional candlelight for specific purposes.
+To assist in finding the right candlelight for your occasion, we’ve grouped our collection in two: quick-burn and long-burn.

 • Twin Flame, our signature-named candle originates from the medieval Italian Duplero candle.
 Used for ceremony to celebrate the beginnings and endings, the coming and going, the waning and waxing.
 Burns for approximately two hours.